apolkingg8/apolkingg8/RESUME.md

 * Back-end: `Express`, `GCP(GAE, GCE, Cloud function)`

 ### Tiat2 (2020~2021)
-Tiat2是一個全新的版本，結合了v1的使用者回饋，在UX設計以及許多方面都更加優化。
+Tiat2 is a brand-new version of Tiat.
+With the user feedback from v1 and the experience of other products, it is more optimized in UX design, performance and many ways.
-搜尋的部分參考了PackPanel中的AI設計經驗，強化了分類及以圖搜圖的功能，同時也加入了語意分析來強化文字搜尋的部分。
+As the matter of experience of PackPanel, the "Similar image" and "Draw to search" feature has been improved a lot.
-在Tiat2中，我把效能繁重的部分以Rust或WASM模組取代，讓整體的效能更上一層樓。
+In Tiat2, I replaced the heavy-loading JS modules with Rust and WASM.
+It's improved 3x ~ 10x performance.
-此外，Tiat2是以TDD的方式開發，雖然增加了許多的開發時間，但也增進了穩定性。
+In addition, Tiat2 is developed in a TDD way, although it increases some development time, it also makes it very stable and reliable.

 * App: `Electron`, `Rust/Rust-wasm`, `TypeORM`, `Image recognition`, `File similarity`
 * Service: `GCP(Web & SQL replication)`, `GH action(CI/CD)`

 ## Non-technical
 * 10+ years of experience in baseball.
-A good hitter but a terrible fielder.
+A good hitter but terrible fielder.
 * Tea, milk, beer, and Dr.Pepper.
 No coffee.
 * Love cooking.